edonado2/chroma-social-media/README.md

 ## About the Project

-**ColorConnect** is a unique social media platform where users connect and express themselves based on their favorite colors.
+**Chroma** is a unique social media platform where users connect and express themselves based on their favorite colors.
 Each user's profile, posts, and interactions revolve around personalized color palettes, making the platform a visually-driven experience.
 Whether sharing photos, text updates, or interacting with others, color plays a central role in how content is presented and consumed.

 ---